 *Most citrus essential oils are cold pressed or expressed, but these contain compounds known as coumarins.
 Coumarins often cause bad reactions (called phototoxicity or photosensitization) when the skin is exposed to sunlight after the oil is applied.
 Steam distilled essential oils are a better choice for lip balms because they don’t contain coumarins and are not phototoxic.

 - 15 drops cinnamon leaf (Cinnamomum verum fol.) essential oil

 - ½ Tbsp honey

-- Remove from the heat and add in the Vitamin E oil and your flavor ingredients of choice.
+- Remove from the heat, allow to cool slightly, and add your essential oils.
 If the lip balm hardens or clumps, return to the heat and stir until melted again.
+Time: around 5 minutes

 - Very carefully pour your lip balm into your tubes.
-Let rest for 1-2 hours before moving or capping.
+Getting your lip balm into the tubes will take a couple of minutes.
+Let the lip balm rest and harden for 1-2 hours before moving or capping.
+Time: around 3 minutes

 There are many more flavor combinations you can try with different essential oils, so use these as a springboard once you start feeling confident and adventurous.